General Terms and Conditions

 6. Software maintenance

-6.2 If the Customer does not commission maintenance immediately upon transfer, respectively delivery, of the software, respectively, the Customer, in order to catch up with the current state of the software when maintenance has begun later, must pay in arrears the maintenance charges which he would have had to pay if he had agreed to maintenance from the time of transfer, respectively delivery.
-In this case, the payment in arrears shall be due immediately and in full.
+6.2 The software maintenance contract can only be concluded for current program versions.
+If the Customer does not order the maintenance immediately with the transfer or delivery of the software, the Customer, in order to catch up with the current state of the software when maintenance has begun later, must pay in arrears the maintenance fees which he would have had to pay if he had agreed to maintenance from the time of transfer or delivery.
+Unless otherwise provided in the Software Maintenance Agreement or the Software Maintenance Terms and Conditions, the additional payment shall be due immediately and in full in this case.

 8. Collaboration by the Customer